This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Choosing Keeping presents seven exclusive, special editions of 8 shades of Gansai.
 This Japanese alternative to standard European watercolours is not dissimilar to gouache and is made by a 100 year old paint maker in Japan.
 The paints can be used directly out of the box with a wet paintbrush - either thinly in translucent washes, or by layering for a bolder effect.
 These can also be used on darker paper bases to enhance colours further.

 Choosing Keeping's own take on this traditional Japanese art material, each set in this retro collection is inspired by colours of a decade past: 20s, 30s, 40s, 50s, 60s, 70s, and 80s, each has its own appeal.
 Put together they are the perfect set for a gift.
-We recommend the Aquarella (white) and Aquarello (off-white) for the perfect paper pairing.

-Material: Gansai watercolour
+Material: Gansai watercolour paints, plastic, cardboard, paper

-Included: 7 palettes each with 8 colours in chiyogami paper presentation box and 7x blank letterpress swatch cards which can be painted in for colour reference.
+Included: 7 palettes each with 8 colours in chiyogami paper presentation box and 7 blank letterpress swatch cards which can be painted in for colour reference.

-Vegetarian/ Vegan: No (contains gelatine glue binder)
+Vegetarian/Vegan: No (contains gelatine glue binder)

 Non-toxic